 Preserve Montana Trades Corps

-The Preserve Montana Trades Corps offers a quality workforce training experience that encourages young people to consider a future in the trades and help Montana’s rural towns achieve their goals for viability.
+The Preserve Montana Trades Corps is a pre-apprenticeship training program for young adults considering a future in the trades and that helps Montana’s rural towns achieve their goals for viability.

-In 2024, Preserve Montana launched the Preserve Montana Trades Corps in partnership with the Student Conservation Association.
-Corps members experienced a diverse array of preservation trades skills and rehabilitation projects in rural communities across Montana over a two-month, hands-on training program led by Preserve Montana’s skilled restoration crew.
+Launched in 2024, the Preserve Montana Trades Corps offers a pre-apprenticeship training program in the traditional building trades.
+Corps members experience a diverse array of preservation trades skills and building rehabilitation projects in rural communities across Montana over a nine-week, hands-on training program led by Preserve Montana’s skilled restoration crew.

 Our Goal for the Preserve Montana Trades Corps